Issuer's Role in Selection of Underwriter's Counsel

-The issuer may ask to review the qualifications of a firm proposed by the underwriter and provide feedback on the selection including retaining the ability to exercise a veto due to concerns relating to cost, qualifications, or conflicts of interest.
+- The issuer may ask to review the qualifications of a firm proposed by the underwriter and provide feedback on the selection including retaining the ability to exercise a veto due to concerns relating to cost, competence, or conflicts of interest.

 Firms should be evaluated based on: